University of Oregon: History

-The university's motto, mens agitat molem translates from Latin as "mind moves mass", or poetically as "minds move mountains."
-The line comes from the Aeneid by Virgil, Book VI, line 727.
+Establishment

-The motto mens agitat molem is now shared with the Eindhoven University of Technology (Technische Universiteit Eindhoven) founded in 1956, the Military Academy of the German Armed Forces (Führungsakademie der Bundeswehr) founded in 1957, the University of Warwick founded in 1965.
+Prior to the establishment of the university in 1872, most of Oregon's colleges were denominational.
+While the Oregon State Legislature drafted a bill in 1872 to form the university, a citizens group from Eugene, the Union University Association (UUA), formed and began campaigning to make the university non-denominational.
+During a legislative meeting in September 1872, the UUA would succeed in amending the bill to include a non-denominational clause.
+The bill eventually was passed by the state legislature in 1872, establishing the institution as Oregon State University.
+The residents of Eugene raised $27,500 to buy eighteen acres of land at a cost of $2,500.

 Early years

-Despite state funding woes, the Oregon State Legislature established the university on October 12, 1872, and named it Oregon State University.
-The residents of Eugene struggled to help finance the institution, holding numerous fundraising events such as strawberry festivals, church socials, and produce sales.
-They raised $27,500, enough to buy eighteen acres of land at a cost of $2,500.
-The doors opened in 1876 with the name of "Oregon State University" and University Hall as its sole building.
+The university opened in 1876 under the name of "Oregon State University" and University Hall as its sole building.
 The first year of enrollment contained 155 students taught by five faculty members.
 The first graduating class was in 1878, graduating five students.
 In 1881, the university was nearly closed; it was $8,000 in debt before Henry Villard donated $7,000 to help pay it.
 In 1913 and 1932, there were proposals to merge the university with what is now Oregon State University.
 Both proposals were defeated.